 This is a great fusion recipe incorporating a pork and clam cataplana with green beans making this Cataplana dish a great hot pot stew option.

 Iberica sells copper hammered cataplanas in Australia in 24cm, 27cm, 30cm and 33cm sizes.
 Gourmet size cataplanas from 45cm upwards are also available upon request.
-For more information on Cataplanas for sale in Australia please contact us.
+For more information on Cataplanas for sale in Australia or to find out more about Iberica. please contact us.